selenium-compose/selenium-compose.io/content/conditions/invisibility.md

 ### Inline

-Use inline syntax to assert at least one Web Element invisibility at the given location with the default selector.
+Use inline syntax to wait until at least one WebElement is invisible at the given location with the default selector.
 ```yaml
 - invisibility: .hash_code
 ```